sfbrigade/Mobile-Fusion-Tables/README.md

 Todo:
 -----
-1) Get the 'ListView' page view working, referencing this example: http://jquerymobile.com/demos/1.2.1/docs/lists/lists-formatting.html
+* Have a 'sample_data' directory containing..
+    * the fusion table .csv
+    * a template to generate the sample_data/business/ID.html pages
+    * a python file to run over the csv and regen the ID.html pages
+    * A comment on where the data came from!

+* Why is it so slow to load? why does the map redraw break?

+* Drop a "you are here - blue dot when you geolocate."

-2) Scroll (or drag up) for more results in list view.
+* Scroll (or drag up) for more results in list view.

-3) Finish the about page
+* Finish the about page

-4) Write the search dialog to update the whereClause
+* Write the search dialog to update the whereClause

-5) Write rock-solid docs so that others can clone this and host their own fusion tables.
+* Write rock-solid docs so that others can clone this and host their own fusion tables.
+Re-arrange the javascript so the 'custom' code goes in one place.